Herringbone Flooring: The Complete UK Buyer’s Guide

 How Much Does Herringbone Flooring Cost?

-Herringbone uses 10–15% more material per square metre than a standard plank layout because of the cutting pattern and wastage at room edges.
-This means a 20m² room needs roughly 22–23m² of material.
+Herringbone uses 10 to 15% more material per square metre than a standard plank layout because of the cutting pattern and wastage at room edges.
+This means a 20m2 room needs roughly 22 to 23m2 of material.
 Factor this into your budget calculations.

 To give you a real sense of the range:

 SPC herringbone is the most affordable starting point.
-GF SPC herringbone starts from £26.99/m² — waterproof rigid-core click with built-in underlay.
+GF SPC herringbone is the entry point, waterproof rigid-core click with built-in underlay.
 Nordikka Bodo Herringbone SPC is another click-fit option at a competitive price.

-Engineered wood herringbone is the premium material but doesn’t have to carry a premium brand price.
-GF herringbone starts at £39.99/m² for 10mm/3mm oak and tops out at £59.99/m² for 20mm/6mm boards.
+Engineered wood herringbone is the premium material but does not have to carry a premium brand price.
+GF herringbone runs from 10mm/3mm oak up to 20mm/6mm boards.
 V4 is the step up for premium specifications and a wider design library.

 Prices are shown on every product page.
 Order free samples to compare options before committing to a full order.